ameseee/kwk-curriculum-site/web-app/lessons/responsive-design/index.md

 <div class="try-it">
   <h2>Try It: Layout</h2>
   <p>Create a new folder called "responsive-design", and inside of it, an HTML and CSS file.
-Copy and paste the code from this <a href="https://codepen.io/turing-kwk/pen/bJKzvB?editors=1100">CodePen</a> into Atom.</p>
+Copy and paste the code from this <a target="blank" href="https://codepen.io/turing-kwk/pen/bJKzvB?editors=1100">CodePen</a> into Atom.</p>
   <p>Now, write media queries for 1 breakpoint at 900px.
 At 900px, the site should change so all four containers are stacked on top of each other.
 Each should have a little breathing room around it as well.</p>
 </div>